 Sleep out on your veranda under the starry skies of the Namib, lulled to sleep by the nocturnal sounds of Africa.

 The 16 chalets are crafted in wood, canvas and thatch (including a family unit) to blend in with the surrounding scenery.
-Each unit comprises a bedroom, bathroom, outdoor shower, and veranda for star gazing or sleep outs under the stars.
+Furthermore each unit comprises a bedroom, bathroom, outdoor shower, and veranda for star gazing or sleep outs under the stars.
 There are indoor and outdoor dining areas, a pool area and a small curio shop.